TiagoMA90/RockPaperScissors/README.md

 # DevTools & Lighthouse
 The webpage for this game, under Ingognito mode, was scanned for Performance, Accessibility, Best Practices and SEO for both Desktop and Mobile devices under the Lighthouse function provided by Chrome DevTools, with favorable scores.
-Both devices exhibited scores above 90% for Performance, Accessibility and SEO, with the exception for Mobiles on Performance, due to image size.
+Both devices exhibited scores above 90% for Performance, Accessibility and SEO, with the exception for Mobiles on Performance, due to image size and extension .gif.

 <img src="assets/screenshots/lighthouse.png" alt="Light House">

 # WAVE Evaluation Tool
 The website was tested using chromes extension WAVE Web Accessibility Evaluation Tool.
-- Testing and examination was done for all its pages and retrieved no Errors whatsoever.
+- Testing and examination was done for all its pages and retrieved no Errors, whatsoever.
-- The website is responsive and displays a pleasing style to viewers, with colors contrasting each other.
+- The website is responsive and displays a pleasing style to the viewers, with colors contrasting each other.
-- One aria label was applied to the
+- Aria label are applied
+- Structural Elements are applied
+- The features check
+- Two Alerts were retrived (Missing Possible Headings)

 <img src="assets/screenshots/waveevaluation.png" alt="wave tester">